daniel-medina/quizar/README.md

 # Quizzar

-Noted quizz generator; useful for teachers and their students.
+Noted quizz generator; for teachers and their students.

 ## How to use